 – Sending Money with Cash:

-Bitcoin ATMs can also be leveraged to send money using cash.
+Bitcoin ATMs can also be leveraged to send bitcoin using cash.

 It’s a similar process to using debit cards but involves making cash deposits into the BTM.